Call for Applications

 • The decision of the selection panel will be final, and no discussion will be entered into.

-• All applicants will be notified of the outcome of Stage 1 within two weeks of the cut off date.
+• All applicants will be notified of the outcome of Stage 1 by 5th August.

 • There is no pre-set number of finalists.
 The number of finalists chosen will be reflective of the quality of applications.